Patagonia Down With It Parka

 The Down With It features two generously sized handwarmer pockets that are both insulated and lined with fleece for added comfort.
 These zippered pockets are welted for extra style points and come with relatively long zipper pulls for glove-friendly access (a hole at the end of the zipper pull also allows you to attach a longer piece of cord for even more convenience when wearing thick winter gloves).
 The parka also features a large internal zippered chest pocket for keeping valuables safe and warm, which we appreciate.

 The Down With It is a knee-length parka that measures 38 inches down the center back panel (the redesigned model measures 40 in.).
 Held up against comparable models, the Patagonia’s length is on the longer side.
-The North Face’s Arctic and Metropolis parkas are 37.5 and 38 inches respectively (although the Metropolis seems longer than its measurement would suggest), and the Arc’teryx Patera Parka comes in at 36.75 inches.
+The North Face’s Arctic and Metropolis parkas are 37.5 and 37 inches respectively, and the Arc’teryx Patera Parka comes in at 37 inches as well.
 On the other hand, Marmot’s thigh-length Montreal is a notable 5 inches shorter than the Patagonia at 33 inches total.
 With more length you get more insulation over the legs and more coverage when bending over or sitting down, which means more warmth overall.
 However, you do sacrifice some freedom of movement when opting for a longer jacket.
 All in all, it’s a matter of personal preference, although we do recommend longer jackets like the Down With It for truly cold weather.

 Patagonia almost always impresses in terms of design and build quality, and their Down With It Parka is no exception.
 The jacket features robust zippers and a thick and durable face fabric, and the shell is showing no signs of wear after a winter of use.
 Compared to the 1.8 ounce-per-yard fabric of the Marmot Montreal, the Down With It features a 2.3-ounce shell that is noticeably thicker and more durable.
 Furthermore, the stitching is immaculate with no escaping feathers, and features like the welted pockets and princess seams give the jacket an extra dose of style and shaping.
 And to top it all off, both the down fill and polyester shell are made with recycled materials—one more way that Patagonia leads the industry in sustainability and environmental consciousness.